Posts for tag: back pain

 Take charge of your back pain and your life

-At Brazos Pain Management in Sugar Land and Victoria Pain & Rehabilitation Center Interventional Pain Management in Victoria, Texas.
+At Brazos Pain Management in Sugar Land, TX and Victoria Pain & Rehabilitation Center in Victoria, TX.
 It's our honor and privilege to help you achieve maximum comfort, mobility and function.
 For a back pain consultation with Dr. Almonte or Dr. Lin, please call one of our two pain management locations.
 In Victoria, phone (361) 575-2882, or in Sugar Land and the Fort Bend/Greater Houston area, call (281) 240-4300.
 Proudly serving patients in southeast Texas and the greater Houston area.

 Recently on our blog, we’ve discussed general neck pain symptoms and neck pain treatments; now, we’re taking a deeper dive, into the lower back.